Barksdale Organization: Country

 Season two: "Ebb Tide" (uncredited) and "Hot Shots" (uncredited).

 Season three: "Time After Time" (uncredited); "All Due Respect"; "Straight and True" and "Homecoming".

-Country was a Barksdale soldier who returned to work for the organization as soon as he was released from prison, despite being on parole.
+Country was a Barksdale soldier who returned to work for the organization when released from prison, despite being on parole.
 He is first seen trailing Bodie and Shamrock to Philadelphia, to make sure they follow Stringer Bell's orders.
 He also works with Shamrock to set up crooked prison guard Dwight Tilghman so that Avon Barksdale could inform on Tilghman to reduce his prison sentence.

-During a later turf war between Barksdale and Marlo Stanfield, Country is one of Slim Charles' few voices of experience in a team of young soldiers, until he is killed in an attempted drive-by on one of Marlo Stanfield's corners.
+During a later turf war between Barksdale and Marlo Stanfield, Country is one of Slim Charles' few voices of experience in a team of young soldiers until he is killed in an attempted drive-by on one of Marlo Stanfield's corners.
 The driver, Chipper, refuses to follow Slim's orders to wait for a signal before making a move.